aspect-apps/pageview_parallax/README.md

-This plugin for Flutter makes it easier for you to create a list with a parallax effect, providing several animations types and customizations options.
+This plugin for Flutter makes it easier for you to create a PageView with a parallax effect, providing several animations types and customizations options.

 ![](android.gif)